brandon-benge/InterviewPrep/system-design/system-design-approach.md

 >
 > **Focus on Order-of-Magnitude, Not Perfection:** You need *directionally correct* estimates to justify or compare approaches—precision comes later.
 Get peak vs. average, growth rate, and worst-case bursts.
 >
-> **Key Scale & Behavior Metrics to Derive / Validate:**
+#### *Key Scale & Behavior Metrics to Derive / Validate*

-> - Traffic: Peak & sustained RPS (reads vs writes), diurnal patterns
+- Traffic: Peak & sustained RPS (reads vs writes), diurnal patterns
-> - Concurrency: Simultaneous active users / sessions / connections
+- Concurrency: Simultaneous active users / sessions / connections
-> - Read/Write Mix: % reads vs writes (drives DB indexing, cache ROI, replication fanout)
+- Read/Write Mix: % reads vs writes (drives DB indexing, cache ROI, replication fanout)
-> - Latency SLO Targets: p50 / p95 / p99 for critical user actions & background operations
+- Latency SLO Targets: p50 / p95 / p99 for critical user actions & background operations
-> - Data Volume: Entity size (bytes per object), daily ingest, total stored after 1 / 6 / 12 months
+- Data Volume: Entity size (bytes per object), daily ingest, total stored after 1 / 6 / 12 months
-> - Growth: Monthly user & data growth % (affects partitioning lead time)
+- Growth: Monthly user & data growth % (affects partitioning lead time)
-> - Fanout Factors: Avg followers per user, items per feed, notifications per action
+- Fanout Factors: Avg followers per user, items per feed, notifications per action
-> - Hotspot Risk: % of traffic hitting top N keys (celebrity users, popular items)
+- Hotspot Risk: % of traffic hitting top N keys (celebrity users, popular items)
-> - Consistency / Freshness Tolerance: Max acceptable staleness (seconds) for different data classes
+- Consistency / Freshness Tolerance: Max acceptable staleness (seconds) for different data classes
-> - Retention & Lifecycle: How long data must remain queryable (affects cold vs hot storage tiering)
+- Retention & Lifecycle: How long data must remain queryable (affects cold vs hot storage tiering)
-> - Payload Characteristics: Typical & max request/response sizes (impacts network & serialization costs)
+- Payload Characteristics: Typical & max request/response sizes (impacts network & serialization costs)
-> - Failure / Spike Scenarios: Launch events, viral spikes, backfills, reprocessing jobs
+- Failure / Spike Scenarios: Launch events, viral spikes, backfills, reprocessing jobs
 >
-> **Example Interviewer Prompts / Questions to Elicit These:**
+#### *Example Interviewer Prompts / Questions to Elicit These*

-> - "What peak RPS should we design for?
+- "What peak RPS should we design for?
 Is there a launch / spike scenario that's higher?"
-> - "Do reads dominate writes or vice versa?
+- "Do reads dominate writes or vice versa?
 Rough percentage?"
-> - "What latency is acceptable for the core user action at p95? p99?"
+- "What latency is acceptable for the core user action at p95? p99?"
-> - "How fresh must data be?
+- "How fresh must data be?
 Is a few seconds of eventual consistency OK for (feeds / counts / analytics)?"
-> - "What’s the expected average & max size of a (message / post / object)?
+- "What’s the expected average & max size of a (message / post / object)?
 Any large media edge cases?"
-> - "What's projected user or data growth over the next 6–12 months?"
+- "What's projected user or data growth over the next 6–12 months?"
-> - "Is traffic global and multi-region from day one, or can we start single-region?"
+- "Is traffic global and multi-region from day one, or can we start single-region?"
-> - "Do we anticipate high-fanout events (celebrity posts, broadcast notifications)?
+- "Do we anticipate high-fanout events (celebrity posts, broadcast notifications)?
 How often?"
-> - "Are there compliance or retention requirements (e.g., delete within X days, retain for Y years)?"
+- "Are there compliance or retention requirements (e.g., delete within X days, retain for Y years)?"
-> - "Can we degrade gracefully (slower analytics, partial feed) under extreme load, or is strict SLA required?"
+- "Can we degrade gracefully (slower analytics, partial feed) under extreme load, or is strict SLA required?"
-> - "Any batch or backfill jobs that could contend with live traffic (reindexing, model retraining exports)?"
+- "Any batch or backfill jobs that could contend with live traffic (reindexing, model retraining exports)?"
 >
-> **How You Use the Answers:**
+#### *How You Use the Answers*

-> - Decide if a single primary DB + read replicas suffices or if early sharding / partitioning is warranted.
+- Decide if a single primary DB + read replicas suffices or if early sharding / partitioning is warranted.
-> - Determine whether push (fanout-on-write) vs pull (fanout-on-read) patterns suit feed-like workloads.
+- Determine whether push (fanout-on-write) vs pull (fanout-on-read) patterns suit feed-like workloads.
-> - Justify a caching hierarchy (CDN → application cache → DB) based on read amplification & latency targets.
+- Justify a caching hierarchy (CDN → application cache → DB) based on read amplification & latency targets.
-> - Pick consistency model & replication (sync vs async) grounded in freshness tolerance.
+- Pick consistency model & replication (sync vs async) grounded in freshness tolerance.
-> - Highlight potential hotspots and propose key hashing, consistent hashing, or logical partition schemes.
+- Highlight potential hotspots and propose key hashing, consistent hashing, or logical partition schemes.
-> - Identify where queueing / buffering is needed to smooth burst ingestion.
+- Identify where queueing / buffering is needed to smooth burst ingestion.
 >
+#### *Closing the Step*

-> **Closing the Step:** Summarize the derived scale assumptions back to the interviewer ("Designing for ~12k peak RPS (80% reads), p95 < 200ms, feed fanout up to 500 recipients, tolerant of 2–3s staleness on counters")—then explicitly state how these numbers will shape upcoming design choices.
+Summarize the derived scale assumptions back to the interviewer ("Designing for ~12k peak RPS (80% reads), p95 < 200ms, feed fanout up to 500 recipients, tolerant of 2–3s staleness on counters")—then explicitly state how these numbers will shape upcoming design choices.
 This gives the interviewer a launchpad to steer you toward the most interesting trade-offs.

 ### **Step 3: API and Interface Design**
 > Specify the expected system interfaces and contracts.
 This establishes clear boundaries and validates requirement understanding.
 Consider modern API design principles including RESTful patterns, pagination strategies, versioning approaches, and rate limiting mechanisms.